 One-on-one personal training is the answer, but let’s be real: Not many people have the time or the funds to commit to in-person training sessions once a week, let alone more often than that.

-Here’s where virtual personal training comes in.
+Here’s where online personal training comes in.
 Thanks to technology, personal trainers now have the capability to provide tailored fitness programming through smart devices.
 One way trainers do this is through apps, which you can download on your smartphone or tablet, enabling you to benefit from individualized support right from home.

 In our guide to the best personal training apps, we cover top-tier options ranging from apps that offer one-on-one live virtual sessions to more generalized apps that allow you to work out in a more a la carte manner.